Skip to content

 πŸ™‹β€β™€οΈMaster the skills and understand the concepts and you’ll be good to go.
 With Rob’s help.
 Use Rob’s website, too!

-• Problem sets are also reposted for practice.
-Be sure to use the equation sheet as you do these practice problems.
+• It can be very helpful to review your old problem sets.
 Work through them as if you were taking a test, start to finish, trying to get every single possible point.
 Perhaps take notes on the questions you struggled with and return to those ones later.

 • Reach out to me with any questions you may have.